 Our Partnership Program is especially committed to serving harder to reach young women such as young parents, court involved youth, over-aged/under-credited students, LGBTQIGNC youth, and young women in neighborhoods and communities that do not typically have access to these resources.

-If your school or organization is interested in potentially being a site in our Partnership Program, please contact our Partnership Coordinator, Taja.
+If your school or organization is interested in potentially being a site in our Partnership Program, please contact our Partnership Coordinator, Margarita.
 To be considered, your school/organization must:

 How do you apply?

 We hope you consider becoming a partnership site!
-If you would like to learn more about the partnership program or about how to bring Sadie Nash to your site, please reach out to Taja at email@example.com.
+If you would like to learn more about the partnership program or about how to bring Sadie Nash to your site, please complete the form below to benefit from our discounted rates.
+Feel free to reach out to Margarita firstname.lastname@example.org with any questions.